 If you’re experiencing symptoms in the wake of a car accident, you should see a physician as soon as possible.
 Whether the problems you’re suffering are among the whiplash symptoms listed above or something else entirely, seeking medical care promptly is in your best interest.

 Until you have consulted a physician, you can’t be sure about the cause of your pain, stiffness or other symptoms.
 While the cause may simply be the jarring that occurred in the accident and the symptoms may pass on their own, you may have sustained a whiplash injury or something even more serious.
 Some car accident injuries may be aggravated by a delay in treatment.

 While ensuring that you receive appropriate medical treatment to avoid aggravation of injuries or permanent damage is of the utmost importance, seeking medical care in a timely manner is also important if you have been injured due to someone else’s negligence.
 The longer you wait to seek medical care after the accident, the more difficult it may be to demonstrate that your injuries were a result of the accident.
 Even if you can conclusively tie your injuries to the accident, your right to recover may be reduced if your own failure to secure medical attention made your injuries worse and ultimately increased your medical expenses.

-If you’ve suffered whiplash or other physical injuries in a car accident that was somebody else’s fault, talk to a New York personal injury lawyer as soon as possible.
+If you’ve suffered whiplash or other physical injuries in a car accident that was somebody else’s fault, find the best car accident lawyer as soon as possible.
 You may be entitled to recover for your medical expenses, pain and suffering, lost wages, damage to your vehicle and other damages associated with the accident.